 where i denote household and t survey rounds.
 We use three indicator variables, L1, L2, and L7, to represent lockdown-related periods, with 1 for a lockdown-related period and 0 otherwise.
 L1 represents the first survey round in June 2020, which was towards the end of the first lockdown, and thus captures the immediate/short-run effect of that lockdown.
 L2 represents the second survey round in August 2020 and captures the medium-run impact of the first lockdown.
-L7 represents the seventh round in October 2021, which was two to three months after the lifting of the second lockdown in July 2021.
+L7 represents the seventh round in October 2021, which was two to three months after the lifting of the second lockdown end-July 2021.
 Thus, L7 captures the medium-term impact of the second lockdown.
 In our estimations, we compare the periods during or soon-after lockdowns to the other periods with no lockdowns in rounds 3, 4, 5, and 6.

 In addition to government-imposed lockdowns, individuals may be ill, decide to self-isolate, or take other steps to avoid contact with others if they perceive a high risk of contracting Covid-19, which may increase food insecurity.
 To capture the severity of the Covid situation, the Cases variable measures the number of new Covid-19 cases per 100,000 persons in the 30 days before the household’s survey date.
 The number of Covid cases comes from “Our World in Data.”